kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 ### Pipeline logic

-The integration job is a pipeline that consists of multiple steps (order is not strict, some may run in parallel):
+The integration job is a pipeline that consists of multiple steps.
+Their order is not strict and some can run in parallel:
 - Build Kyma-Installer Image
 - Provision GKE cluster
 - Reserve IP Address